 However, despite the factors that make traffic court somewhat less conducive to plea bargaining, there are still some negotiations that go on in traffic cases.
 Here are some of the basics of how plea bargaining in traffic court works.

 The process for traffic ticket plea bargaining differs depending on whether the jurisdiction has prosecuting attorneys in traffic courts.
 If there is a prosecutor in traffic court, that's the person who'll be negotiating with.
 Otherwise, any plea bargaining that might be possible, would be accomplished by talking to the officer who cited you for the violation or the judge in open court.

-There's nothing to prevent you from approaching the prosecutor at any time to see if he or she is willing to make a deal to avoid a jury trial.
-Negotiations in jury-trial cases can take place in several locations—at a formal "pretrial" or "settlement" conference in the judge's chambers, informally by phone, or just before trial in a corner of the hallway outside the courtroom.
-But no matter the forum, the idea behind negotiating with the prosecutor is almost always to compromise on a better deal than you would get if you were found guilty and sentenced.
-It is seldom realistic to assume that you can get your case dismissed.
-Options that are more realistic often include:
+There's nothing to prevent you from approaching the prosecutor at any time to see if he or she is willing to make a deal to avoid a trial.
+The idea behind any type of plea bargaining is almost always to compromise on a better deal than you would get if you were found guilty at trial.
+It's seldom realistic to assume that you can get your case dismissed, though in some special circumstances, requesting dismissal might be reasonable.